-We have made, and may make in the future, taxable mortgage loans to the owners of properties which are secured by tax-exempt mortgage revenue bonds that we hold.
+We have made, and may make in the future, taxable property loans to the owners of properties which are secured by mortgage revenue bonds that we hold.
 The interest income earned by the Partnership on these mortgage loans is subject to federal and state income taxes.
-In addition, if we acquire direct or indirect interests in real estate, either through foreclosure of a property securing a tax-exempt mortgage revenue bond or a taxable loan or through the acquisition of an MF Property, any income we receive from the property will be taxable income from the operation of real estate.
-In that case, the taxable income received by the Partnership will be allocated to our unitholders and will represent taxable income to them regardless of whether an amount of cash equal to such allocable share of this taxable income is actually distributed to unitholders.
+In addition, if we acquire direct or indirect interests in real estate, either through foreclosure of a property securing a mortgage revenue bond or a taxable property loan or through the acquisition of an MF Property, any income we receive from the property will be taxable income from the operation of real estate.
+In that case, the taxable income received by the Partnership will be allocated to our shareholders and will represent taxable income to them regardless of whether an amount of cash equal to such allocable share of this taxable income is actually distributed to shareholders.

-If the Partnership was determined to be an association taxable as a corporation, it will have adverse economic consequences for the Partnership and its unitholders.
+If the Partnership was determined to be an association taxable as a corporation, it will have adverse economic consequences for the Partnership and its shareholders.

-The Partnership has made an election to be treated as a partnership for federal income tax purposes.
-The purpose of this election is to eliminate federal and state income tax liability for the Partnership and allow us to pass through our tax-exempt interest to our unitholders so that they are not subject to federal tax on this income.
+The Partnership has determined to be treated as a partnership for federal income tax purposes.
+The purpose of this determination is to eliminate federal and state income tax liability for the Partnership and allow us to pass through our interest which we expect and believe to be tax-exempt to our shareholders so that they are not subject to federal tax on this income.
 If our treatment as a partnership for tax purposes is challenged, we would be classified as an association taxable as a corporation.
-This would result in the Partnership being taxed on its taxable income, if any, and, in addition, would result in all cash distributions made by the Partnership to unitholders being treated as taxable ordinary dividend income to the extent of the Partnership's earnings and profits, which would include tax-exempt income.
+This would result in the Partnership being taxed on its taxable income, if any, and, in addition, would result in all cash distributions made by the Partnership to shareholders being treated as taxable dividend income to the extent of the Partnership's earnings and profits.
 The payment of these dividends would not be deductible by the Partnership.
-The listing of the Partnership's units for trading on the Nasdaq Global Market causes the Partnership to be treated as a "publicly traded partnership" under Section 7704 of the Internal Revenue Code.
+The listing of the Partnership's shares for trading on the NASDAQ causes the Partnership to be treated as a "publicly traded partnership" under Section 7704 of the Internal Revenue Code.
 A publicly traded partnership is generally taxable as a corporation unless 90% or more of its gross income is "qualifying" income.
 Qualifying income includes interest, dividends, real property rents, gain from the sale or other disposition of real property, gain from the sale or other disposition of capital assets held for the production of interest or dividends and certain other items.
-Substantially all of the Partnership's gross income will continue to be tax-exempt interest income on tax-exempt mortgage revenue bonds.
+The Partnership expects and believes that substantially all of the Partnership's gross income will continue to be taxexempt interest income on its mortgage revenue bonds, but there can be no assurance that will be the case.
 While we believe that all of this interest income is qualifying income, it is possible that some or all of our income could be determined not to be qualifying income.
-In such a case, if more than 10% of our annual gross income in any year is not qualifying income, the Partnership will be taxable as a corporation rather than a partnership for federal income tax purposes.
-We have not received, and do not intend to seek, a ruling from the Internal Rev
+In such a case, if more than ten percent of our annual gross income in any year is not qualifying income, the Partnership will be taxable as a corporation rather than a partnership for federal income tax purposes.
+We have not received, and do not intend to seek, a ruling from the Internal Revenue Service regarding our status as a partnership for tax purposes.

-To the extent the Partnership generates taxable income; unitholders will be subject to income taxes on this income, whether or not they receive cash distributions.
+To the extent the Partnership generates taxable income; shareholders will be subject to income taxes on this income, whether or not they receive cash distributions.

-As a partnership, our unitholders will be individually liable for income tax on their proportionate share of any taxable income realized by the Partnership, whether or not we make cash distributions.
+As a partnership, our shareholders will be individually liable for income tax on their proportionate share of any taxable income realized by the Partnership, whether or not we make cash distributions.